That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 ---

-Then our data will look something like this:
+Our data will look something like this:

 ```
 Array(